The wonderful 5 Towns of Cinque Terre Italy & Luca’s Disney Town Portorosso

 The most beautiful part of Vernazza is its characteristic square right next to the beach.
-In fact, it is not surprising that the square of Vernazza was the inspiration for the creation of the town of Portorosso in the Disney film Luca.
+In fact, it is not surprising that the square of Vernazza inspired the creation of the town of Portorosso in the Disney film Luca.

 Video Vernazza 5 Lands Italy

 Hi everybody, here we are in Vernazza, one of the beautiful towns of the 5 Terre or five lands.